zigitar/servers/README.md

 - **[Unity Integration (Advanced)](https://github.com/quazaai/UnityMCPIntegration)** - Advanced Unity3d Game Engine MCP which supports ,Execution of Any Editor Related Code Directly Inside of Unity, Fetch Logs, Get Editor State and Allow File Access of the Project making it much more useful in Script Editing or asset creation.
 - **[Vega-Lite](https://github.com/isaacwasserman/mcp-vegalite-server)** - Generate visualizations from fetched data using the VegaLite format and renderer.
 - **[Video Editor](https://github.com/burningion/video-editing-mcp)** - A Model Context Protocol Server to add, edit, and search videos with [Video Jungle](https://www.video-jungle.com/).
+- **[Video Still Capture](https://github.com/13rac1/videocapture-mcp)** - 📷 Capture video stills from an OpenCV-compatible webcam or other video source.
 - **[Virtual location (Google Street View,etc.)](https://github.com/mfukushim/map-traveler-mcp)** - Integrates Google Map, Google Street View, PixAI, Stability.ai, ComfyUI API and Bluesky to provide a virtual location simulation in LLM (written in Effect.ts)
 - **[VolcEngine TOS](https://github.com/dinghuazhou/sample-mcp-server-tos)** - A sample MCP server for VolcEngine TOS that flexibly get objects from TOS.
 - **[Wanaku MCP Router](https://github.com/wanaku-ai/wanaku/)** - The Wanaku MCP Router is a SSE-based MCP server that provides an extensible routing engine that allows integrating your enterprise systems with AI agents.